 The process of awarding scholarships starts with the York County chapter of basketball officials, who monitor basketball programs from seventh grade through the varsity level.
 They select one boys' and girls' program.
-Anyone associated with those two teams, whether it's a player, cheerleader or team manager, can then
+Anyone associated with those two teams, whether it's a player, cheerleader or team manager, can then apply for a scholarship.

 Kauffman said all 24 past winners have been invited to attend Saturday's event.
 At least two have been confirmed to speak.
 Also planned is a tribute written by one of Swartz's long-time friends and the playing of the song "If You Can Only Imagine" while basketball officials circle the court.

 Both games already were scheduled to take place before the classic.
 York Suburban, for example, loses a home game for the event -- but Trojans coach Dustin Boeckel does not seem to mind.

 "Just from an environment perspective, playing at York College, I know they're looking forward to playing on a bigger stage," he said.
 "There should be a good crowd with a pretty good girls' game before us."

 Trojans break through?
 Speaking of Swartz's alma mater, York Suburban, the Trojans' big week started as positive as Boeckel could have hoped.
 With his team slumping to a 3-6 start and facing a must-win game Tuesday at Eastern York, the Trojans rallied for a 72-69 overtime win.